About the Initiative

 The Weatherhead Initiative on Global History (WIGH) responds to the growing interest at Harvard in the encompassing study of global history.
 The Initiative is committed to the systematic scrutiny of developments that have unfolded across national, regional, and continental boundaries as well as to analysis of the interconnections—cultural, economic, ecological and demographic—among world societies.
 We do not claim that the traditional cadres of historical change and study—some intensely local, some national—are of diminished relevance.
 But an era of global change has impelled scholars to understand them simultaneously in the broadest spatial scale.
 Technological diffusion, religious zeal and material aspirations, the ambitions of empire or emancipation, the ramifications of war and the hopes of overcoming it, growing commitments to human rights have connected communities the world over.

 The study of world history is global in its pursuit.
 Research and teaching nuclei have been established in every continent, and the Weatherhead Initiative hopes to become an active participant in this worldwide enterprise.
 It intends to seek exchanges and position Harvard’s activities in a network of centers devoted to kindred approaches.
-We invite participation from across the established academic departments in developing this program.
+We invite participation from across the established academic departments in growing this program.